Redefining the art and fashion industries, presenting the most progressive, distinct and exceptional Indigenous-made fashion, textiles and crafts.

 IFWTO also provides Indigenous artists and designers with professional development, skills development and networking opportunities.

 The name “Fashion Week” is purposeful: to represent and be accessible to our community of makers who have been excluded from the colonial artistic construct.
-We strive for artistic integrity despite euro-western artistic definitions.
+We strive for artistic integrity beyond euro-western artistic definitions.

 We are an arts and culture festival.
-A festival that presents Indigenous-made fashion, crafts and textiles and, consequently, fosters economic and industry development.
+A festival that presents Indigenous-made fashion, crafts and textiles and consequently fosters economic and industry development.

 IFWTO is for everyone!
 Fashion, textiles and craft are accessible art forms.
 Regardless of class, gender, culture, race, geographic location, education level, artistic understanding or professional industry, every person undeniably interacts with these forms every single day.
+Fundamentally, clothing is survival that connects us to each other and the land.

 Our priority is to program 60% or more Indigenous women.
 We amplify our voices and visibility and put our women front and centre.
-At IFWTO, the presence of and leadership by Indigenous women is essential: we are alive!
+At IFWTO, the presence of and leadership by Indigenous women is essential: we are here.
 We make up most Indigenous makers in Canada, we advocate each other and we honour our matriarchs who have come before us and their work.